hybridgroup/gophercon-2023/sensor/arduino/README.md

 - Connect a jumper wire from the "VCC" pin on the breadboard next to the OLED display, to the breadboard's top right (+) set of pins.

+- Connect a jumper wire from the "SDA" pin on the breadboard next to the OLED display, to the Arduino Nano RP2040 A4 pin.

 - Connect a jumper wire from the "SCL" pin on the breadboard next to the OLED display, to the Arduino Nano RP2040 A5 pin.

-- Connect a jumper wire from the "SDA" pin on the breadboard next to the OLED display, to the Arduino Nano RP2040 A4 pin.
+We have 2 TinyGo packages to make it easier to use displays.
+The TinyFont package renders fonts to any of the displays in the TinyGo drivers repo.
+The TinyDraw package has a number of drawing primitives like circles, lines, and triangles.

 ```
 tinygo flash -target nano-rp2040 ./step6/main.go
 ```

-The dial should now case the OLED display to its current position.
+The dial should now cause the OLED display to show its current position.
 The OLED should also have two empty circles that will light up when you press the Button to light up the Blue LED and when you press the touch sensor respectively.

 ### step7.go - Blue LED, Button, Green LED, Buzzer, Touch, Dial, MQTT

 ![Arduino](./images/step6.png)

-In this step we will connect to a machine to machine messaging server using the MQTT protocol.
+In this step we will connect to a machine to machine messaging server using the [MQTT machine to machine messaging protocol](https://en.wikipedia.org/wiki/MQTT).
 No additional hardware is required for this step.

 Substitute the correct values for your WiFi setup in the following command: